PelionIoT/ref-wem-firmware/README.md

 3. Copy your SSH public key to github

-    The build preparation step involves cloning libraries from github using ssh so you need to add an ssh key from your development system to your github account.
+    The build preparation step involves cloning libraries from github using ssh, so you need to add an ssh key from your development system to your github account.
+Please see instructions [here](https://help.github.com/articles/connecting-to-github-with-ssh/).

 ### Importing `ref-wem-firmware`